DIVlNE/Sticky-Notes-App/README.md

 # Sticky-Notes-App
-It is a Simple Notes App
+It is a Simple Notes App , double click on the selected note to delete it.

 I followed this Tutorial from a Youtuber - dcode